 What are the best things to do when the weather is, respectively, bad or good?

-London has a huge selection of both inside and outside activities, but my go-to for rubbish weather (disappointingly frequent in London!) is the Namco Games Arcade on the South Bank.
+London is a great option for a winter break in the UK.
+The city has a massive selection of both inside and outside activities, but my go-to for rubbish weather (disappointingly frequent in London!) is the Namco Games Arcade on the South Bank.
 It’s perfect for adults and kids alike, with enough games, activities, and prizes to while away a whole afternoon.
 On one of our rarer sunny days, head to any of the parks (I love Regent’s Park) with a picnic, friends and a bottle of wine – this is on my list of perfect things to do in London!

 Can you tell us where we can find the best view of the city?

 There are so many options to get a fantastic view of the city, but my favourite place is Parliament Hill on Hampstead Heath.
-It is completely free to visit, and affords a view across the whole of the city, displaying all of the most famous landmarks.
+It is entirely free to visit, and affords a view across the whole of the town, displaying all of the most famous landmarks.
 You can even take food and a kite and soak up the view for a whole afternoon!

 What is the most traditional dish in London?